(301) 495-3131 Call For a Free Consultation

 Time Limits for Truck Accident Claims

-The time limit for bringing a commercial truck accident lawsuit is three years for personal injury and three years for property damage (Maryland Courts & Judicial Procedure Code Annotated § 5-101).
+The time limit for bringing a commercial vehicle accident lawsuit is three years for personal injury and three years for property damage (Maryland Courts & Judicial Procedure Code Annotated § 5-101).
 If you fail to file your claim within those time limits, your claim will be dismissed by the court.
 This limit is referred to as a “statute of limitations.”

 What To Do If You’re Involved in a Truck Accident